• Skip to primary navigation

 Bookmark this page as it will be updated when new posts and features come out!

-I’ve been using Adobe Illustrator (sometimes referred to as AI) on and off since I was in graduate school, but it wasn’t until I got my first Cricut Explore back in 2014 that I really took to using it all the time.
+I’ve been using Adobe Illustrator (sometimes referred to as AI, though not as much lately as artificial intelligence has come on the scene) on and off since I was in graduate school, but it wasn’t until I got my first Cricut Explore back in 2014 that I really took to using it all the time.
 Now I use it all the time!
 It’s one of the few programs that is almost always open on my computer.
-I absolutely love creating files in this program, especially to cut on my Cricut Explore.
+I absolutely love creating files in this program.

 If I Have Photoshop, Why Do I Need Illustrator?